 “Session Initiation Protocol (SIP)” is a communications protocol- the most common being internet telephony for voice and video calls as well as instant messaging over internet protocol (IP) networks.

 “Simultaneous Provide” means a phone line installation, for which broadband is provisioned to go live within 48 hours from the line installation.

 “SLA” A service level agreement (SLA) is a contract between a “Service Provider” (either internal or external) and the end user which defines the level of service expected from the “Service Provider”.
 SLAs are output-based in that their purpose is specifically to define what the “Customer” will receive.

 “Telecoms” for this document means landline/hosted/broadband/leased line/point 2 point/nts “Services” offered by the “Company”.

 “Termination Fee” means the calculation of the remaining monthly “Line Rental”, “Bolt-Ons” and/or “Add-Ons” up to the end of the “Contractual Period”; in respect of the early termination of each number from the “Service Provider”, plus the average monthly revenue to the end of the “Contractual Period”, and if appropriate any additional fees which may arise from “Service Provider” charges.

 i.
 The Customer accepts that it is Company policy to not provide references to external IT, cabling or door entry system technicians or similar.

 ii.
-Customers with 10+ employees accept that the Agreement will automatically roll over at the end of the Contractual Period; for the same period originally entered; unless the Customer provides ninety (90) days written notice to terminate (refer to General Terms and Conditions, Terminations vii).
+Customers with 10+ employees accept that the Agreement will automatically roll over at the end of the Contractual Period; for an additional 12 months; unless the Customer provides ninety (90) days written notice to terminate (refer to General Terms and Conditions, Terminations vii).

 i.
 The Customer acknowledges and agrees that for the Company to ensure SLA’s are adhered to in line with Company policy; the Customer will send all: ii.
 Telecoms requests including provisioning to firstname.lastname@example.org,